Rich Youmans

 The road ascends through bamboo, cedar, pine forests, and other trees whose names I’ve forgotten.
 From time to time, a bird call crosses the mist.
 I can’t see beyond thirty or forty metres.
 All is grey and it’s difficult to distinguish the outline of the trees, plants, and rocks.
 Everything seems unreal.
 The landscape is like an ink painting where the strong strokes and details have disappeared.
 It’s so quiet that I can hear the dewdrops falling on me from the branches of the tall pines.

-how smooth the surface
+lonely mountain road— how smooth the surface of the rock is

 After an hour of climbing, I pause beside a large stone covered with brushwood and I take a swig of the tea I have with me.
 I find it strange that I have not met anyone—neither travelers nor woodcutters.
 Time passes while I am gazing at the dense forest, at the branches of the old trees that come together overhead and are so tangled.
 After some minutes a native approaches and stops his horses, and then invites me to take a seat in his cart.
 Guessing the place where I will go he pronounces loudly the name of the temple.
 In my turn, I confirm his intuition and say the same words.
 His face brightens up and his eyes look at the mountain peak.
 After some moments, by an interjection, he starts his horses.
 The sound of the cart and the clatter of hoofs are all I hear in the silence of the mountain.

-it's apricot picking time
+a broken tree— it's apricot picking time in my country

 The first haiku not only adds another aspect to the scene—the smoothness of the rock—but also continues the sense of all things blending, with no delineating characteristics.
 In the second haiku, the poet makes a broader leap: on that lonely road, where he meets only strangers who do not stay, he sees a tree that conjures an “unbidden image” from his homeland.
 Perhaps the tree itself bears apricots, or it reminds him of the trees common to his native region.
 Or maybe the fact that the tree has separated from itself makes the poet feel his own separation from his friends and family all the more keenly.
 In ten words, the haiku captures the loneliness that any traveler knows well.